FKNNR is registered as a charity (number 1122293).

 The meadows that today form the land around

-Merecroft Pool were once part of two large granges that formed
+Merecroft Pool were once part of two large granges belonging to the medieval estate

 as “closes”.
-Due to this the ridge and furrows that exist on
+It is now thought the ridge and furrows visible on

 land adjoining the pool are unlikely to have been the result